Starting a business without money: these are your options

 • your contact details

-4. Can I opt for a free legal form?
+4. Can I opt for a free legal structure?

-Anyone who starts a business must choose a legal form.
+Anyone who starts a business must choose a legal structure.
 This is the business structure of your business and determines, among other factors, your liability and your tax obligations.
 The eenmanszaak (sole proprietorship) and vennootschap onder firma (vof, general partnership) are legal forms which are easy to start yourself without engaging the services of a notary.
-You will, however, be required to pay the one-time registration fee to KVK.
+You only need to pay the one-time registration fee to KVK.

 If you are looking to start a besloten vennootschap (bv, private limited company), you will need to see a notary.
 The fee you pay will vary depending on the notarial service and depends on your requirements.
 You generally pay an amount of between €300 and €1,000.